isomerpages/govtech-gobusiness/index.md

 #        url: https://go.gov.sg/exemptionstatus
         title: Time-Limited Exemption
         subtitle:
-        description: Application for your workplace to be allowed to have temporary operations.</br>(For companies which provide essential services only)<br/>Your application will only take effect on the following day after your submission.
+        description: Application for your workplace to be allowed to have temporary operations.</br>(For companies which provide essential services only)<br/>Your application will only take effect on the following day after your submission.<br/>You are allowed to submit applications only twice every week (each week starting from Sunday 12L00am to Saturday 11L59pm).
         button: Check Here to Apply
         url: https://go.gov.sg/exemptionstatus
     - infobar: